Botspot/Botspot/README.md

 I thought to myself, "*If only someone maintained a centralized collection of tutorials?* What if those tutorials had a 'Run script' button?
 And what if you could easily undo the changes it made with an 'Uninstall' button?"
 Thus, [Pi-Apps](https://github.com/Botspot/pi-apps) was born.
 In early 2020 it was a small application that I never imagined would see widespread use.
 But slowly, word spread through the community that there is finally a convenient alternative to tutorials.
 Soon it was added to [Twister OS](https://twisteros.com) and not long after, Pi-Apps was featured by all the large RPi YouTubers.
-Today, Pi-Apps has over 100 apps and likely serves over 500,000 users though it's hard to know for sure.
+Today, Pi-Apps has over 200 apps and likely serves over 2 million users though it's hard to know for sure.

 It turns out Pi-Apps was just the beginning.
 Over time I found additional software niches that nothing else was filling: